CSU-Theory-Suite/theory-suite-wiki/README.rst

 .. note::

-   Usually github should notify them if they have it properly set up, but it is not a bad idea to send them a message or drop by their desk and tell them that you created a pull request.
+   Usually GitHub should notify them if they have it properly set up, but it is not a bad idea to send them a message or drop by their desk and tell them that you created a pull request.